NilAtabey/TalkTagger/README.md

 ## Troubleshooting

-- **Upload fails:** Make sure your files are in the correct format (JSON for Discord, TXT for WhatsApp)
+- **Upload fails:** Make sure your files are in the correct format (TXT)
 - **Processing errors:** Check the console output for detailed error messages
 - **Connection issues:** Verify the server IP address and port in the browser console
+- For other issues, you can open a new issue on this repository or contact me at nilatabey@gmail.com

 ## License